-Given the profile and nature of the Group's business model and geographical footprint, we believe the risk of modern slavery in our supply chain continues to be low.
-The Group does not have intricate supply chains, nor does it have vendor relationships with businesses where modern slavery has been found to be an issue.
-The Group is however aware that there may be an element of indirect exposure to the risk of modern slavery as one of our suppliers may have potential Tier 2 risk, although our assessments to date do not highlight any concerns of modern slavery risks.
-We will continue to regularly review this Tier

-2 risk as part of the Group's review procedures.
-To that point, the Group regularly reviews all of its supply chains and operations to reduce the possibility that any of our business activities contribute to or facilitate modern slavery.
+There have been no significant changes to the Group's supply chain compared to the previous reporting period.
+Considering the nature of the Group's business model and geographical footprint, we believe the risk of modern slavery in our supply chain remains low.
+The Group does not have complex supply chains, nor does it have vendor relationships with businesses where modern slavery has been found to be an issue.
+However, the Group is aware that there may be an element of indirect exposure as a small number of our suppliers may have potential Tier 2 risk, although our assessments to date do not identify any concerns regarding modern slavery risks with these suppliers.
+In fact, the Group is aware that these suppliers also undertake their own internal reviews to ensure any risks are identified and addressed immediately, as evidenced in their own Modern Slavery Statements, which are published annually.
+The Group will continue to regularly review this Tier 2 risk as part of the Group's review procedures, in addition to the regular review of all supply chains and operations to reduce the possibility that any of our business activities contribute to or facilitate modern slavery.